Question: Is there any indication as to where the aliens come from and what exactly they want?

 Question: This just interests me, but how on earth did Jackson manage to get a ticket right next to Lisa on the plane so quickly, considering that Keefe changed his plans at the last minute, and they didn't know Lisa's grandma was going to die, and she'd be taking the last plane back to Florida?

-Answer: These are very tech-savvy terrorists.
-Not only would they be watching Keefe, but also Lisa, who is integral to their assassination plot.
-The assassins would have been monitoring their every move, intercepting cell phone calls, hacking into the hotel's and the airline's computers, and so on.
-It is unknown how Jackson got a seat right next to Lisa, but as it's a late-night flight, there would likely be fewer passengers and he could have managed to be seated next to her or somehow got the airline to switch him with another passenger.
+Answer: These are tech-savvy terrorists.
+Not only were they closely watching Keefe, but also Lisa, who is integral to their assassination plot.
+The assassins were monitoring their every move, intercepting cell phone calls, probably hacking into the hotel's and the airline's computers, and so on.
+It is unknown how Jackson got a seat right next to Lisa, but as it's a late-night Red Eye flight, there would likely be fewer passengers and he could have managed to be seated next to her or somehow got the airline to switch him with another passenger.

 Question: At the end of the movie, Emily is greeted by the Virgin Mary who gives Emily a choice.
 She can either ascend to heaven or remain on earth and become a martyr to prove that God and demons are real.
 Emily chooses to become a martyr and shortly after dies.
 How is her death supposed to prove that God and demons exist when Ethan came up with so many logical explanations for her demonic attacks?
 For that matter, how would she be able to tell people that God and demons are real if she isn't even alive?